Creeping Water Primrose

 glabrous to sparsely pubescent.
 The leaf bases taper gradually

 into slender petioles about ½–2" long.
-Individual flowers
+Individual flowers develop

 from the axils of the middle to upper leaves on erect to semi-erect